blbadger/blbadger.github.io/smaller-lms-2.md

 On the other hand it turns out that langauge training proceeds perfectly well but is slightly less efficient when layer norms are removed from the masked mixer architecture.
 Even on a relatively large and difficult dataset such as the `fineweb-edu 10BT`, a 16-layer masked mixer with no layer norms whatsoever does not experience any spikes in loss during training, provided that the learning rate is relatively modest (<20%).

-It is interesting to note that this is not the case for residual removal.
+It is interesting to note that this is not the case for residual removal: even relatively shallow models suffer severely from the removal of residual connections, transformer or mixer.

 This means that the mixer is effectively much more flexible than the transformer, and can be modified to a much greater extent.
 This topic will be explored more in the 'Linear mixer' section of this page.